ruben2020/codequery/README.md

 ## Which platforms are supported?

-It has been tested on Windows 7, Windows XP, Ubuntu Linux 64-bit and Ubuntu Linux 32-bit.
+It has been tested on Windows 7 64-bit, Windows XP, Ubuntu and Fedora Linux 64-bit and, Ubuntu and Fedora Linux 32-bit.

 Contributions are welcomed to attempt ports to Mac OS and other operating systems.